deanturpin/superdean.com/index.md

 - Rubber Case Ball (Bergeon 8008): squishy ball case back remover that works far better than you might think
 - Case knife: pen knife style and oyster shucker style; I generally prefer the oyster-style but it's good to have a choice
-- Rodico Premium (Bergeon 7033-1): for picking up dust and small components; useful for manipulating hands into position, a little Rodico on the end of a closed oil dropper is my go-to
+- Rodico Premium (Bergeon 7033-1): for picking up dust and small components; useful for manipulating hands into position (although frowned upon at the upper echelons): a little Rodico on the end of a closed oil dropper is my go-to, see [usage tips](https://watchmakingtools.com/how-to-use-rodico/)
 - Eyeglass/loupe 4x (Bergeon 4422-2.5): slightly more magnification
 - Eyeglass Holder (AF 176.530.24): it's just a loop of spring steel wire that goes around your head, the ones that clip on your glasses look nice but can be more expensive; I tend to swap between depending how I'm feeling, eye glasses can get a little steamy too!
 - Case cushion (Bergeon 5395-75-N): treat yourself to a decent, large gel cushion